davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 ## The pattern keeps showing up

-About 5 years ago I was working at [SurveyMonkey](https://www.surveymonkey.com/) as part of the Analyze team.
-The application was composed of a few pieces that fit together in a workflow, roughly:
+Five years ago I was working at [SurveyMonkey](https://www.surveymonkey.com/) as part of the Analyze team.
+The survey product was composed of a few pieces that fit together in a workflow:

 `Design -> Preview -> Collect -> Analyze -> Present`

-At the time, my team was tasked with coming up with a vision for how we could improve the Analyze Experience for users; it had been built with a custom JavaScript framework that was difficult to follow, frequently violated [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/) due to sprawl, had very fuzzy architectural boundaries, and made heavy use of event-driven architecture that was opaque.
+At the time, my team was tasked with coming up with a vision for how we could improve the Analyze experience for users; it had been built with a custom JavaScript framework that was difficult to follow, frequently violated [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/) due to sprawl, had very fuzzy architectural boundaries, and made heavy use of event-driven architecture that was opaque.

 Events fired randomly, state changed, and debugging was an exercise in frustration, requiring a detailed specification of "the framework" open and a lot of trial and error to trace code execution when debugging.
 I ended up building a proof-of-concept using [XState](https://xstate.js.org/) `v4.26.1` during one of our hackathons, and I recall thinking: